m5c/EthereumGuide/ethereum-guide.md

 ### Java Access

-This section demonstrates the minimal setup towards a Java driven blockchain access..
+This section demonstrates the minimal setup towards a Java driven blockchain access.

 #### Dependencies